Jean-Baptiste-Lasselle/all-i-know-about-golang/website/src/content/go-terraform-tofu/chapter1.md

 About those two version of frameworks, see <https://developer.hashicorp.com/terraform/plugin/framework-benefits>

-OKKK I know:
+OK I know:

-* ACtually the tutorial i followed uses the new Teraform Plugin framework, so the code i wrote should be ok
+* Actually the tutorial I followed uses the new Teraform Plugin framework, so the code I wrote should be ok.
-* but the scaffolding project template i sued was made with the older SDK v2
+* but the scaffolding project template I sued was made with the older SDK v2
-* now, there is a project tempalte using the new terraform plugin framework, not the old sdk v2, that is the code in this folder exactly, that i shoudl trun into a real scaffolding project template: <https://github.com/hashicorp/terraform-provider-hashicups/tree/main/12-final>
+* now, there is a project tempalte using the new terraform plugin framework, not the old sdk v2, that is the code in this folder exactly, that I shoudl trun into a real scaffolding project template: <https://github.com/hashicorp/terraform-provider-hashicups/tree/main/12-final>

 ### Step 0: spinup the project